SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ```
 ![ChartL](./images/PB10.jpg)
 ![SQL](./images/4d.jpg)

+The top cities that we should focus on are New York City, Seattle, and San Salvador.
+New York City has a profit margin of 24.2%, showing substantial profitability.
+These cities are key markets and require optimized strategies.
+The bottom 3 cities are Lagos, Istanbul, and Philadelphia.
+Lagos, with a profit margin of -150.84%, indicates significant inefficiencies.
+Similar to our approach with countries, it is essential to analyze these cities' market conditions to determine the feasibility of improvement and potential investments.

 ### 5. What is the relationship between discount and sales, and what is the total discount per category?